-In 2014 he was diagnosed with DCM with an extremely weakened heart muscle and conduction system disease requiring a pacemaker.
+In 2014 he was diagnosed with DCM with an extremely weakened heart muscle and conduction system disease requiring an ICD.
 Through genetic testing, it was revealed he had three mutations, two in the LMNA gene and one in the TPM1 gene, which were responsible for his DCM.
 Greg’s immediate and extended relatives carry 1, 2, or all three of these mutations.

 Greg launched the DCM Foundation in 2017 to bring education, hope, and resources to DCM patients and their family members.

-Greg lives in Dublin, Ohio with his wife Brenda of over 28 years, and together they have three grown children.
+After a period of failing health, Greg received a new heart on July 15, 2021.
+Greg lives in Dublin, Ohio with his wife Brenda of over 30 years, and together they have three grown children and two grandchildren.

 Gregory Hershberger, Treasurer

 Operations and Policy Expert

 Gregory Hershberger retired from the Federal Bureau of Prisons in October 2004 as Regional Director for the North Central Region, located in Kansas City, after 26 years of service.
 As Regional Director, he oversaw the operation of 18 Bureau of Prisons facilities, and a network of community corrections assets located throughout 12 mid-western states.
 This responsibility included an annual budget of $578 million, a staff complement of approximately 6,700 employees, and the safe and secure housing for over 20,000 inmates.
 As a member of the Director’s Executive Staff, Mr. Hershberger assumed a major role in the development and approval of national policy and procedures for the agency.